 There are those that say they “don’t like to argue,” but I’ve found that sometimes means they are unable to support their own views.
 (There may be some who truly don’t enjoy debate, but in my view the unexamined life is no life at all.)

-In other cases they remain but shut down and take refuge in repeatedly insisting they are right and you are wrong, regardless of facts or logic.
-These are all tactics of deflection; of dodging the argument.
+In some cases they remain but shut down and take refuge in repeatedly insisting they are right and you are wrong, regardless of facts or logic.
+These are all tactics of deflection, of dodging the argument.
 At that point, discussion is impossible.
 A game of paintball might be in order, since you’re only shooting at each other anyway.

 Here are some fundamental tools for separating wheat from chaff: